python/cherry-picker/README.md

 ## Setup info

-Requires Python 3.8+.

 ```console
 $ python3 -m venv venv
 $ source venv/bin/activate
 (venv) $ python -m pip install cherry_picker
 ```

-The cherry picking script assumes that if an `upstream` remote is defined, then it should be used as the source of upstream changes and as the base for cherry-pick branches.
+The cherry-picking script assumes that if an `upstream` remote is defined, then it should be used as the source of upstream changes and as the base for cherry-pick branches.
 Otherwise, `origin` is used for that purpose.
 You can override this behavior with the `--upstream-remote` option